nineneel/rania-website/README.md

 `npm run build` runs the usual Vite build and then executes `scripts/prerender.mjs`, which spins up a local preview server and drives headless Chromium (Puppeteer) through the public routes (`/`, `/about`, `/partnership`, `/hajj`, `/umrah`, `/contact`, `/support`).
 For each route we snapshot the fully rendered DOM (including the `<head>` tags injected by `SEO.jsx`) and write it to `dist/<route>/index.html`.
 Upload the entire `dist` folder to shared hosting and every URL will expose its own canonical HTML + meta.
 If you add a new page, append the route to the `routes` array inside `scripts/prerender.mjs`.

+> Note: The prerender script launches Chromium with `--no-sandbox --disable-setuid-sandbox` so it can run inside GitHub Actions and other locked-down CI runners.
+If your environment requires a different configuration, edit the `puppeteerArgs` constant in `scripts/prerender.mjs`.

 ## Credits

 Vite Template React is built and maintained by [Safdar Jamal](https://safdarjamal.github.io).